-The six major sources of credit for farmers are banks (56%), agricultural cooperatives and agribusinesses (9%), the Land and Agricultural Development Bank of South Africa (the Land Bank) (30%), private creditors (3%) and other creditors and financial institutions (2%).
+The six major sources of credit for farmers are banks (56%), agricultural cooperatives and agribusinesses (9%), the Land and Agricultural Development Bank of South Africa (the Land Bank) (30%), private creditors (3%), and other creditors and fnancial institutions (2%).

 Land and Agricultural Development Bank of South Africa

-The Land Bank is a specialist agricultural bank guided by a government mandate to provide financial services to the commercial farming sector and agribusiness, and makes available financial products to new entrants to agriculture from historically disadvantaged backgrounds.
+The Land Bank is a specialist agricultural bank guided by a government mandate to provide fnancial services to the commercial farming sector and agribusiness, and makes available financial products to new entrants to agriculture from historically disadvantaged backgrounds.
 Today, the bank is a true South African development fnance institution that serves all farmers equally.

 Micro-Agricultural Financial Institutions of South Africa (Mafisa)

 Maﬁsa is a scheme that provides production loans to small holder operators within the agriculture, forestry and fisheries sectors.